coreos/coreos-assembler/docs/kola/external-tests.md

 at least the specified amount of memory is used.
 On QEMU, this is equivalent to the `--memory` argument to `qemuexec`.
 This is currently only enforced on `qemu-unpriv`.

+The `additionalNics` key has the same semantics as the `--secondary-nics` argument to `qemuexec`.
+It is currently only supported on `qemu-unpriv`.

 The `timeoutMin` key takes a positive integer and specifies a timeout for the test in minutes.
 After the specified amount of time, the test will be interrupted.